Click the logo below to send a message!

-*Committee Chairs are appointed by the Student Life Activities and Planning Board’s Executive Board except for the Marketing and Promotions Committee which is automatically co-chaired by the Vice President of Information & the VP of Media.
+**Committee Co/Chairs are appointed by SLAP Board’s Executive Board except for the Marketing and Promotions Committee which is automatically co-chaired by the Vice President of Media and the Vice President of Outreach.

 Entertainment Committee – Responsible for finding and securing entertainment or speakers for programs and events.
 Serves as the hospitality crew during the program or event to ensure that all entertainers/guests are taken care of.
 Assist with the creation of event ideas for educational programs, field trips, multicultural programs, social events, fundraisers, etc. In charge of securing a student to be the Lion Mascot at events.

-Marketing and Promotions Committee – Serves as the Official Street Team to distribute marketing and promotional materials such as flyers, posters, bookmark, etc., to create awareness about upcoming programs and events.
+Marketing and Promotions Committee – Serves as the Official Street Team to distribute marketing and promotional materials such as flyers, posters, bookmarks, etc., to create awareness about upcoming programs and events.

-Recruitment Committee – Responsible for the recruitment of new members for the Student Life Activities and Planning Board.
+Recruitment Committee – Responsible for the recruitment of new members for SLAP Board.
+Works directly with the Vice President of Information.

 Candidates seeking executive officer positions can be nominated by their peers, faculty, advisor or they can self-nominate.
 Nominations can be sent to Alaysha.Walker@raritanval.edu

 o Must be an active part-time or full-time RVCC student.

-- Prepare a 1-2 minute speech to present during the election period.
+Prepare a 1-2 minute speech to present during the election date.

 Executive officers must have a minimum GPA of 2.5 and be in good standing at the College.

 Committee chairs must have a minimum GPA of 2.0 and be in good standing at the College.

-- First year students can run for executive officer positions or be appointed as a committee chair, but must submit their high school transcript to the club advisor to meet the GPA requirements.
+First year students can run for executive officer positions or be appointed as a committee chair, but must maintain a minimum GPA of 2.5 or 2.0 respectively after their first-semester to be eligible.

 o There is no GPA requirement to volunteer; however, it is your responsibility to ensure that you maintain a good academic standing.

-- Be available during weekly club meetings and other activities and events as necessary.
-Get Involved!
+o Be available during weekly executive officers, general club meetings and other activities and events as necessary.